SwingGuy1024/Blog/Bad Uses of Optional.md

         }
     }

-Probably neither of these are good ways to write this property, but they prevents the getter from returning null, so the missing null-check becomes unnecessary.
+Probably neither of these are good ways to write this property, but they prevent the getter from returning null, so the missing null-check becomes unnecessary.
 But you still need check if the Optional is itself null!
 And it's still more work to call the setter, because you need to wrap the result in an Optional:

     authenticationResult.setLockoutDuration(Optional.of(5));